Antarctica

 - Globalization Effects

-- Globalization has increased international collaboration and awareness of Antarctic issues, influencing policy and research priorities.
+- Globalization has led to increased international cooperation and awareness of Antarctica's scientific importance.

 - Urbanization Effects